-- Common distributions use to provide convenient graphical tool to manage software - Ubuntu Software Center - Aptitude feature rich, advanced, for any DEB distribution - YaST Software for openSUSE - And many more... - Distributions use to provide convenient simple update applet notifying about awaiting updates - There use to be web services to look for packages, also from other sources - openSUSE, Debian, Ubuntu (+ Launchpad and PPAs), Fedora. ... - The task is always same, the exact work-flow and commands more or less differ among distributions... - Tools like Android Google Play and Apple Store inspired from Linux...
+- Distributions use to provide convenient simple update applet notifying about awaiting updates - There use to be web services to look for packages, also from other sources - openSUSE, Debian, Ubuntu (+ Launchpad and PPAs), Fedora, ... - The task is always same, the exact work-flow and commands more or less differ among distributions... - Tools like Android Google Play, Apple Store or Windows Store are inspired from Linux...